 This course is equivalent to one and one-half units of contemporary high school algebra.
 It has an emphasis on application.
 It is recommended for students with one to one and one-half units of high school algebra.
 There will be three hours of lecture and one hour of laboratory work each week.
-Prerequisite: Appropriate scores on the prealgebra and intermediate algebra portions of the enhanced ACT Examination or a minimum grade of C in MAT 0103.
+Prerequisite: Score of 17-19 on the ACT or a minimum grade of C in MAT 0103.
 This course does not count toward the 128 hours required for graduation.
 Lab fee \$18.